Updated: Jul 19, 2022

-As you progress in your finance and accounting industry career, always ensure you enhance your accounting skills and learn new ones.
+As you progress in your finance and accounting industry, always ensure you enhance your accounting skills and learn new ones.

 Specialization of focus in regulatory compliance can be a solid addition to your accounting skills.
 Employers look for applicants with a history in anti-money laundering (AML), Know Your Customer, Financial Industry Regulatory Authority, Comprehensive Capital Analysis and Review, and the Dodd-Frank Act, particularly rules related to capital adequacy and consumer protection.

 Here are six tips on how you improve yourself so that you can adapt to the digital trend:

 The better you understand the overall business and how you and your team fit into the picture, the more productive your relationships outside your department will be

 The scope of accounting positions has been expanding over time, especially so in recent years.
 In particular, accounting professionals must collaborate with other departments, so it's important to know what other teams do to make your relationship more productive.